meenakshi-kushwaha/mmaqshiny/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is how the app can be used-

 ``` r
 library(mmaqshiny)